wesslen/dsba6010-spring2022/content/syllabus/01-bayes-intro.md

 - This leads to frequentist uncertainty being premised on **imaginary resampling of data**—if we were to repeat the measurement many many times, we would end up collecting a list of values that will have some pattern to it.
 It means also that parameters and models **cannot** have probability distributions, only measurements can.
 {{% /spoiler %}}

+{{% spoiler text="Classical (Frequentist) statistical tests were originally developed for what purposes?" %}}

+- They were originally developed (largely by Ronald Fisher) in the early 20th century for agricultural applications.
+They typically were for randomized experiments with large effects, in which **measurement issues had been solved**.

+- Such statistical tests produce inferences, **not decisions**.

+{{% /spoiler %}}

+{{% spoiler text="What is the core problem with null hypothesis testing?" %}}

+- **Models are not hypotheses**; they are neither true or false.
+Models are "golems" that do as they are told.

+- Ideally should **compare performance across models** (model comparison).

+- Popper: **test (attempt to falsify) research hypothesis**.
+Use theory, make a falsifiable prediction, and test that; not that nothing happened (aka null hypothesis).

+{{% /spoiler %}}

 {{% spoiler text="What are three ways in which cross-validation and information theory aid in model evaluation?" %}}

 1. They provide **useful expectations of predictive accuracy**, rather than merely fit to sample.
 So they **compare models** where it matters.